elenasamuylova/drafts/llm_course/README.md

 Models trained for PII detection scan text for patterns or keywords that match sensitive data formats.
 These models are crucial for ensuring privacy compliance with regulations like GDPR or CCPA.

-**Example**
+> **Example**
-Generated text:
-> “Contact us at 555-123-4567 for more details.”
+> Generated text: “Contact us at 555-123-4567 for more details.”
-PII detected:
-> Phone number
+> PII detected: Phone number

-### Pre-trained ML Models
+### Pre-trained ML models

-You can use **pre-trained models** from open platforms like the **Hugging Face Hub**, which offers a wide selection of models for common model-based scoring tasks such as:
+You can use pre-trained models from open platforms like the **Hugging Face Hub**, which offers a wide selection of models for common model-based scoring tasks such as sentiment analysis, toxicity detection, named entity recognition, PII detection.
-- Sentiment analysis
-- Toxicity detection
-- Named entity recognition
-- PII detection

 However, it's important to validate these models on your specific use case — since you don’t have access to their original training data, performance may vary depending on domain or context.

 You can also consider training your own lightweight models on task-specific or domain-specific data to improve accuracy and alignment with your quality criteria.

-## LLM-as-Judge
+## LLM-as-judge

 Large Language Models can do more than generate text — they can also evaluate it.
 This approach, known as LLM-as-Judge, uses an LLM to assess text outputs based on custom criteria defined through prompts.
 It has gained popularity because it offers a scalable, flexible, and cost-effective alternative to human evaluation, especially for open-ended tasks.

-To use an LLM as a “judge,” you provide it with clear evaluation prompts — much like you would write labeling instructions for a human annotator.
+To use an LLM as a “judge,” you provide it with clear **evaluation prompts** — much like you would write labeling instructions for a human annotator.
 These prompts define what to evaluate and how to score it.

-### How it works
+Here is how it works:

-- Define the task.
+- **Define the task**.
 Decide which aspects of the output the LLM should evaluate — such as factual accuracy against reference, relevance, helpfulness, tone, etc. This should be informed by your analysis of your task outputs and known failure modes or quality criteria you want to capture.
-- Write the evaluation prompt.
+- **Write the evaluation prompt**.
 Create an instruction that explains what to assess, how to interpret each label or score, and what kind of result to return (e.g., a numeric score, a category, or an explanation or critique).
-- Run the evaluation.
+- **Run the evaluation**.
 Provide the generated output — along with any relevant input, question, or reference — as part of the prompt and pass it to the LLM for evaluation.
-- Get the output.
+- **Get the output**.
 The LLM returns a score, label, or qualitative feedback based on your instruction

 You can use LLM-as-Judge for both reference-based and reference-free evaluations, depending on whether you have a ground truth to compare against or want to score outputs independently based on defined criteria.

-## Reference-based evaluation
+## Reference-based LLM judges

 You can use an LLM as a semantic similarity judge to compare generated responses against a reference answer.
 This approach is useful for tasks like question answering, retrieval-augmented generation (RAG), or any use case where an expected output is available.